musman97/expense-tracker-react/README.md

 # Expense Tracker (React)

-This is a Basic Expense Tracker App using React. it uses functional Components, Hooks and Context API.
+This is a Basic Expense Tracker App made using React. it uses functional Components, Hooks and Context API.

 ## Usage